andimoto/keebcu/README.md

 - start customizing your layout (place switch holes and set colors of your keycaps if you want)
 - set screw holes where needed or add even more of them (think about the risers on the bottom)
 - set usb and pcb values
+- set fRowSeparator to move F-Row up if needed
 - depending on your printbed size, set where to cut the keyboard case
 - (optional) print critical parts of the case like space bar, parts with other stabilizers or usb and pcb area to test everything fits
 - generate all necessary model files you want to print by uncomment the proper module call or run the build.sh script